Volunteering at the United Nations

 Responsibilities of the position include:

 Attending briefings organized by the U.N.
 Department of Public Information.
 These briefings typically occur on Thursday mornings.

-Meeting with the APA U.N. team at its two-hour monthly meetings on the last Thursday of each month from September through June.
+Meeting with the APA U.N. representatives at its two-hour monthly meetings on the last Thursday of each month from September through June.

 Spending 5-10 hours a week working with APA U.N.
-NGO team members in information gathering and dissemination.
+NGO representatives in information gathering and dissemination.

-Psychology graduate students are welcome to apply.
+Psychology graduate students who will be enrolled full time in a psychology graduate program from September 2015 through June 2016 may apply.
+In addition, interns must be members of the American Psychological Association of Graduate Students (APAGS) by the time they begin the internship in the September.
 Ideal qualities are being culturally aware and sensitive, enjoying working collaboratively with others and having effective communication skills.
 Interns must live in or very close to New York City.